Environment-assisted quantum Minority games: Quantum Minority games in a correlated environment

-where the super-scripts AD, Dep, BPF, BF and PF correspond to the amplitude damping, depolarizing, bit-phase flip, bit flip and phase flip channels respectively.
-If we set $\mu =0,$ it is seen that our results are consistent with Ref.
-[29],as shown in figure 1.
+The results for the other channels are not presented due to lengthy relations.
+The scripts AD, GAD, Dep, BPF and PF in figures correspond to the amplitude damping, generalized amplitude damping, depolarizing, bit-phase flip and phase flip channels respectively.
+Our results are consistent with Ref.
+[49] for the case when $\mu $ reaches $0$, as clear from figure 1(c).